McGillBGSA/McGillBGSA.github.io/dummy-page.md

 ---
 layout: page
-title: Hello World!!
+title: Hello World
 permalink: /test/
+published: true
 ---

-# Hello World

 This is a dummy page for Guang.